-The Raspberry Pi 4 is a powerful beast, running considerably warmer than its predecessors.
+The Raspberry Pi 4 is a powerful beast, running considerably warmer than prior Raspberry Pi boards.
 While the official Raspberry Pi Power-over-Ethernet (PoE) HAT add-on includes a built-in fan that can cool things down, there are cheaper options for those who don’t need PoE support - like a passive heatsink or active Fan Shim accessory from Pimoroni.

 These affordable accessories allow you to limit or completely eliminate thermal throttling so that you can get maximum performance from your Raspberry Pi 4, no matter what the workload, even if you are overclocked.
 While the $2.50 / £2.40 heatsink is convenient and helpful, our tests show that the Pimoroni Fan Shim ($10 / £9.60) is much more effective.
 In fact, it lets you overclock your Raspberry Pi 4 all the way up to 2,147 MHz without any throttling.
 However, it is incompatible with some hats and won’t help in a totally enclosed case.

 The Problem: Thermal Throttling

 When the Raspberry Pi 4’s system-on-chip (SoC) gets to a certain temperature - just above 80 degrees Celsius - it lowers its operating speed to protect itself from harm.
 For anyone using the Raspberry Pi 4 for short, computationally bursty tasks like browsing the web, editing a document, or programming in Scratch or Python, it’s not a problem.
 Under sustained load, though, the CPU throttling can have a real impact on performance.